 In the past, the long knife from the grave Valsgärde 12 has been compared to Baltic analogies (Thunmark-Nylén 2006: 251), which does not appear to be a relevant statement in light of new evidence.
-It is true that the handle wire wrap is often applied to long knives in Curonia and Livonia (eg knives from Lazdininkai, Girkaliai, Radzes, Genčai, Anduliai, see Vlasatý 2021), however in most cases they are multiple wraps made of copper alloy wire.
+It is true that the handle wire wrap is often applied to long knives in Curonia and Livonia (eg a knife from the Museum of Little Lithuania in Klaipėda, Girkaliai, Radzes, Genčai, Anduliai, see Vlasatý 2021), however in most cases they are multiple wraps made of copper alloy wire.
 Copper alloy wire is also used in the long knife from Kjuloholm (Cleve 1978: 172).
-As far as we know, the only long knives with a simple silver wrap come from the graves Valsgärde 15 (Pedersen 2014: Pl.
+As far as we know, the only long knives with a simple silver wrap come from the graves Valsgärde 15 (Pedersen 2014b: Pl.
 63.4) and Šestovice 2/2006 (Androščuk – Zocenko 2012: 190, Fig. 133a – b), ie from the Swedish-Old Rus area.
-Tin-plating, which according to craftsman Alexey Neumin is achieved in fire using rosin as a flux, are typical of knives from this tradition and can be found in Birka (eg 73, 581), Vendel (IX), Valsgärde (15), Gotland and Šestovica (mounds 30, 145, 2/2006).
+Tin-plating, which according to craftsman Alexey Neumin is achieved in fire using rosin as a flux, are typical of knives from this tradition and can be found in Birka (eg 73, 581), Vendel (IX), Valsgärde (15) and Šestovica (mounds 30, 145, 2/2006).
 Three-stage openwork, contrast lining and punched pit lines are also among the common decoration methods of this group.
 An unusual feature is the concentric circles decoration, the closest analogy of which is known to us is the chape of the Sarsky camp 2 (Leontiev 1996: 100, Fig. 40.13).
 Ultimately, the knife from the grave of Valsgärde 12 fits well into Swedish production and there is no need to look for analogies in today’s Latvia or Lithuania.

 Detailed photos taken by Matt Bunker, to whom we thank.